 Instrumentation that supports the operation of the BGS Ash Seal Pond includes a staff gauge to monitor the water elevation of the CCR surface impoundment.
+The impoundment is operated as an infiltration basin.
 The staff gauge, installed in October 2016, is in the southwest corner of the BGS Ash Seal Pond.
+The staff gauge was not installed at the lowest point within the impoundment, therefore it is possible to observe no reading on the staff gauge when stormwater is accumulated in the lowest point of the impoundment.

 The staff gauge water elevation data, since the previous annual inspection, was provided by IPL.
 The staff gauge measurements were collected at the same time as the 7-day inspections.
-The water elevation data included measurements collected between October 05, 2017 and May 17, 2018.
-Review of the provided staff gauge water elevation data showed water was not observed to be present within the BGS Ash Seal Pond since the previous annual inspection.
-The elevation of the top of CCR/sediment within the BGS Ash Seal Pond, at the location of the staff gauge, is approximately 531.66 feet.
+The water elevation data included measurements collected between May 3, 2018 and April 25, 2019.
+Review of the provided staff gauge water elevation data indicated that the water elevation was below the bottom of the staff gauge during the 7-day inspections.
+However, there were several significant rainfall events during and after April 2019 which caused accumulation of stormwater within the impoundment at the time of the annual inspection.

-2.1.3 Depth and Elevation of Impounded CCR and Water (§257.83(b)(2)(iii)) The approximate minimum, maximum, and present depths and elevations of the impounded CCR and water in the BGS Ash Seal Pond since the previous annual inspection were determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from IPL.
+2.1.3 Depth and Elevation of Impounded CCR and Water (§257.83(b)(2)(iii))

+The approximate minimum, maximum, and present depths and elevations of the impounded CCR and water in the BGS Ash Seal Pond since the previous annual inspection were determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from IPL.